ssalvaterra/LIB-201/text-analysis.md

 Unlike close reading, distant reading allows us to:
 * Link specific words to the context in which they were used throughout a text (as in a <a href="https://www.corpusthomisticum.org/it/index.age">concordance</a> or <a href="https://cather.unl.edu/">scholarly digital edition</a>)
 <!--image-->
-* Visualize a single text (or a collection of texts, allowing us to
+* Visualize a single text (or a collection of texts), allowing us to
     - interact with it graphically and dynamically
     - compare patterns up close and zoomed out
     - gain new insight